LaudateCorpus1/DavidVillalobos/README.md

 ### Hi bug generators!

-My name is on my profile my email is also there not?
+My name is on my profile, my email is there too, right?
 I am constantly learning
-even from my mistakes when i programming
+even my mistakes when programming
-and when not programming too.
+and also when I'm not programming.
 <!--
 **DavidVillalobos/DavidVillalobos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.